On Bowen's entropy inequality and almost specification for flows: Entropy for non compact sets and proof of Theorem

-finishing the proof of Theorem \ref{teoA}.
+finishing the proof of Theorem \ref{teoA}. $\quad\quad \square$

-The above theorem shows that our definition of entropy for flows over a subset $Y\subseteq X$ using the approach given by Bowen, coincides with the one given by the authors in \cite{Shen-Zhao} following the approach of Pesin and Pitskel \cite{Pesin-Pitskel}.
-Moreover, if $Y$ is the whole space $X$, we have that $h(\Phi,X)$ coincides with the topological entropy of the flow $h(\Phi)$.
+The above theorem shows that our definition of entropy for flows over a subset $Y\subseteq X$ using the approach given by Bowen coincides with the one provided by the authors in \cite{Shen-Zhao}, following the approach of Pesin and Pitskel \cite{Pesin-Pitskel}.
+Although both approaches are based on properties of the dimension of Carath\'eodory, {these} constructions are distinct.
+One of the main differences is that we use $D(\Phi, \cU, E)$ to estimate the entropy.
+In contrast, Shen and Zhao use a different quantifier given by certain $(T,\epsilon)$-separated sets to define the entropy, see \cite{Shen-Zhao}.
+We also point out that Burns and Gelfert in \cite{Burns-Gelfert(2014)} consider the entropy of a flow on non compact sets $Z\subseteq X$ as the entropy of its time-one map on $Z$.
+Although our definition is distinct from that in \cite{Burns-Gelfert(2014)}, Theorem \ref{teoA} implies that these values are the same.
+In particular, Theorem \ref{teoA} implies Abramov's formula used by Burns and Gelfert. { On the other hand, it was pointed out in \cite[p.
+38]{Barreira-Schmeling(2000)} that there are examples such as $h(f^{-1},Y)\neq h(f,Y)$.
+Thus, Theorem~ \ref{teoA} does not hold for $t<0$.}